Forget Brand Loyalty. Let’s Talk About Brand Transparency.

 I wanted that T-shirt.
 I wanted that T-shirt like I wanted to be Olivia Newton-John.

 I believed I would win it.
-My mother said, “Leslie, you won’t win the T-shirt.
+My mother said, “Betty, you won’t win the T-shirt.
 No one wins those things.
 They’re fake.”

 But she gave me the quarter and the dime.
 And I won.